alerner1/ruby-oo-practice-project/README.md

     Doctor#speciality: should return the Doctor’s speciality, should NOT be able to change its speciality after creation

     Doctor#years: should return the Doctor’s years, should be able to change its years after creation

+Practice Deliverables #2

+Patient

+    Patients should be initialized with an instance variable, impatience, set to 0

+    Patient#increase_impatience: should be a private method that increases impatience by 1

+    Patient#inquire_appt_ready: should print that the doctor will be ready soon and increase patient impatience by 1

+    Patient.all: should return a list of all patient instances

+Doctor

+    Doctor.all: should return a list of all doctor instances

+    Doctor#greet: should print a greeting that would make any patient feel welcomed!

+    Doctor.find_by_speciality: should take a specialty string as an argument and return a list of the doctors who have that specialty